15 Tips on Handling Employee Complaints

 Receiving an employee complaint is the start of the process, and can be the most critical one as the complaint will dictate how you will react.
 Do the following when receiving an employee complaint:

 - Listen to the complaint fully.
 Even if you know it's a frivolous complaint, listen to the complaint completely.
-This will allow the employee to feel like their voice is heard and they may not wish to push the matter any further.
-They may just want to vent.
+This will allow the employee to feel like their voice is heard.
+In some cases they don't want any action at all, they just want their voice heard.

 - Advise the person to keep the complaint to themselves.
 Employees love nothing more than to gossip, but when it comes to a complaint, they must keep it to themselves.
 In turn, as a supervisor, you need to keep the complaint to yourself and on a strictly need to know basis.